SanjanaaZola/CRUD/README.md

 # Library Management System

+Using Reactjs for front-end and Firestore in Firebase for storing Data.

 ## Getting Started

 Clone down this repository.
 You will need `node.js` and `git` installed globally on your machine.